reddyyateesh/Nara/terms-and-conditions.md

 ## Governing Law

-These Terms shall be governed by and construed in accordance with the laws of [Your Country], without regard to its conflict of law provisions.
+These Terms shall be governed by and construed in accordance with the laws of India, without regard to its conflict of law provisions.

 ## Contact Us